 *Please note, the number of Fellowship positions ArtistYear may offer in each location are dependent on funding.

 Founded and headquartered in Philadelphia, ArtistYear became an independent 501(c)3 in 2016, thanks to a generous gift from the late H. F. “Gerry” Lenfest.
-It launched a pilot in 2016-2017, with 9 Fellows serving over 1,000 Title I Philadelphia students in partnership with the School District of Philadelphia, higher-education partners Curtis Institute of Music and Drexel University, and community and national service partners such as Service Year Alliance.
+It launched a pilot in 2016-2017, with 9 Fellows serving over 1,200 high-need Philadelphia students in partnership with the School District of Philadelphia, higher-education partner's Curtis Institute of Music and Drexel University, and community arts organizations such as The Barnes Foundation.

 LEARN MORE: https://artistyear.org/